5 days RAF/CATAL-E

-- To deepen understanding of catalysts: their preparation, performance control, troubleshooting during operation, unit start-up, shutdown and regeneration.
+- This course provides a deeper understanding of catalysts: their preparation, performance control, troubleshooting during operation, unit start-up, shutdown and regeneration.

-- To grasp the role and the basic mechanism of a catalyst.
+- grasp the role and the basic mechanism of a catalyst,

-- To assess the link between preparation and catalytic properties.
+- assess the link between preparation and catalytic properties,

-- To understand the issues related to industrial use (start-up, shutdown, regeneration, etc.).
+- understand the issues related to industrial use (start-up, shutdown, regeneration, etc,),

-- To analyze the influence of operating parameters on catalytic selectivity and stability,
+- analyze the influence of operating parameters on catalytic selectivity and stability,

 - It is recommended that participants be familiar with the contents of the “Refining Processes and Petroleum Products” course (refer to the corresponding training session) in order to benefit fully from this course.